 Bacopa is a creeping medicinal plant that is found in damp, marshy areas throughout India (Russo et al., 2005).
 It grows white flowers and branches with bright green fleshly leaves.
 It is known as ‘Brahmi’, this word is derived from ‘Brahma’, who is known as the mythical creator God in one school of Hinduism.
 Bacopa has traditional use in Ayruveda as a medhya rasayana, a rejuvenative for improving the brain and nerves.
 It has been observed in vivo models to have anti-oxidant and anti-inflammatory activities (Bhattacharya et al., 2000; Channa et al., 2006).
 More precisely, anti-oxidant activity has been detected in the brain of models (Bhattacharya et al., 2000).
 This the authors hypothesised is responsible for cognition enhancing effects often seen in human trials (Roodenrys et al., 2002).
 These studies point to bacopa being useful in treating degenerative cognitive disorders such as Alzheimer’s.
 In the future, I expect more studies will confirm the medicinal potency of bacopa.

-There is now an increasing body of scientific evidence to support the notion of the ‘rasayana’ herb, a powerful group of rejuvenative herbs used in the ancient system of Ayurvedic medicine.
-I actually think this classification of herbs could be extended to include the ‘superior tonics’ of traditional Chinese medicine and probably a few Western herbs.
-The ancient herbal systems of Europe and North America were, in many ways, less sophisticated than their Chinese and Indian counterparts, however the notion of ‘tonic’ herbs still is found in Western herbalism.
+There is now an increasing body of scientific evidence to support the notion of the ‘rasayana’ herb, a powerful group of rejuvenative tonic herbs used in the ancient system of Ayurvedic medicine.
+I think this classification of herbs could be extended to include the ‘superior tonics’ of traditional Chinese medicine and several Western herbs.
+Tonic herbs are a broad classification, but they must be 1) non-toxic and non-habit forming even long term, 2) support and restore the specific function of organs or systems with time.
+These two characteristics are those of the ideal medicine.

 Bhattacharya, A., S. Ghosal, and S. K. Bhattacharya.
 “Anti-oxidant effect of Withania somnifera glycowithanolides in chronic footshock stress-induced perturbations of oxidative free radical scavenging enzymes and lipid peroxidation in rat frontal cortex and striatum.”
 Journal of Ethnopharmacology 74.1 (2001): 1-6.